kcoffeydpt/physExLab/README.md

 Data from max VO2 tests performed on the treadmill in 25 college aged males

+See folder for more details

 ## CollinsExTests

 Data from exercise tests on myself over the past couple of years (can't find data from previous years testing)

+See folder for more details

 # Ideas for projects (data collection projects)